-A late 15th century English Gothic binding:
+An early 16th century English Gothic binding:

-A late 15th century English Gothic binding with blind-tooled, recessed tawed spine covering over quarter-sawn oak boards.
+An early 16th century English Gothic binding with blind-tooled, recessed tawed spine covering over quarter-sawn oak boards.
 The finishing tools were produced especially for this project and Arthur made the fore-edge clasps from scratch.

 This particular binding was the focus of a workshop given in 2018 for Designer Bookbinders and The Society of Bookbinders.
 For further details, see our blog by Book Conservator, Talitha Wachtelborn.

 A rebind of a late 17th century book on witches that came to us in a rather brutal 20th century library-style binding.
 The old binding was carefully removed, and the text-block repaired and re-sewn on raised cords – leaving the original sewing intact.
 It was then rebound in-boards with new plain linen endbands and covered tight-back in sprinkled hand-dyed calf.
 The board edges were gilt and the blind tooling is restrained, but gives a suggestion of the period.

 The Antient and Modern History of The Famous City of York;… / Thomas Gent (York, 1730).
 This octavo arrived in the studio in a broken 20th century case-binding; so on this occasion was rebound in-boards with a tight-back, and covered in calf decorated with an 18th century style Cambridge panel.